 Delaware is more strict when it comes to hunting rules, the only hunting allowed on Sunday in Delaware is “Chase red fox in season”.
 Sadly this is the only form of hunting allowed in Delaware on Sundays.
-Unlike other states such as Connecticut the state Delaware have made no effort to work around this law or make any other option such as bow hunting.
+Unlike other states such as Connecticut the state Delaware has made no effort to work around this law or make any other option such as bow hunting.

-(No hunting or bowhunting allowed on sundays)
+(No hunting or bowhunting allowed on Sundays)

-(No hunting or bowhunting allowed on sundays)
+(No hunting or bowhunting allowed on Sundays)

 Maryland has some openings and laws giving the opportunity to hunt on Sundays.
 In some cities, you can hunt on a few particular Sundays.
 I will paste a link here for you to check out regarding the Sundays allowed for hunting (Link to Sundays allowed to hunt).
 Unarmed fox chasing is allowed.
 Even deer and turkey hunting are allowed in various counties and there are several “Regulated Shooting Areas” in Maryland.